In Plymouth UK it is

 Many other clubs and county associations also run outdoor competitions for individual and team shoots with the ultimate shooting taking place during the Bisley week, both on the weekend, and for the whole week.

-Each year since 2001, our Treasurer John Alexander has organised a coach trip to Bisley to shoot at the Lord Roberts centre against other Plymouth's in the world, on a postal basis.
+Each year since 2001, our Treasurer John Alexander has organised a competition in order to shoot against other Plymouth's in the world, on a postal basis.
+In the past this competition has been held at Bisley at the Lord Roberts centre, it is now shot at Budleigh Farm on the South Range.

 Many Devon shooters take part, and the competition also includes a shoot against them, so this is truly a shoulder to shoulder shoot.